Havvy/reference/src/types.md

 These point to memory _owned by some other value_.
 When a shared reference to a value is created it prevents direct mutation of the value.
-[Interior mutability](interior-mutability.html) provides an exception for this in certain circumstances.
+[Interior mutability] provides an exception for this in certain circumstances.
 As the name suggests, any number of shared references to a value may exit.
 A shared reference type is written `&type`, or `&'a type` when you need to specify an explicit lifetime.
 Copying a reference is a "shallow"
 operation: it involves only copying the pointer itself, that is, pointers are `Copy`.
-Releasing a reference has no effect on the value it points to, but referencing of a [temporary value](expressions.html#temporary-lifetimes) will keep it alive during the scope of the reference itself.
+Releasing a reference has no effect on the value it points to, but referencing of a [temporary value] will keep it alive during the scope of the reference itself.

 ### Mutable references (`&mut`)